 - Rideshare apps: Rideshare apps picked in popularity in India but I came across a weird phenomenon this year.
 Every time we booked a rideshare vehicle on this trip, the driver called or came to tell us to use the taxi directly for a higher price.
 The argument was that the rideshare app charges too little and then keeps a cut.
 So the drivers just use the app to get a customer and then deal outside the app.
 They happily canceled the ride if we didn’t pay as demanded.
 So the rideshare price was essentially a joke in Agra, Ajmer, and Udaipur this time but maybe it is different between Delhi & Agra.

-- Train: Agra is well connected to cities across India by train.
-The train will likely be the least expensive and the slowest.
-But it can be very interesting because it is the preferred transport for the locals.
+- Train: Agra is well-connected to cities across India by train.
+The train will likely be the least expensive.
+While most trains can be slower, the Gatimaan Express is the fastest train between Delhi and Agra, covering the distance in about 1 hour and 40 minutes.
+Trains can be very interesting because it is the preferred transport for the locals, so you get a glimpse of local life.
 We took a train from Agra to Ajmer this time.
 It was clean and comfortable.
 But surprisingly, that particular train did not have any meal service, despite the long trip.
 People brought their dinner along.

 Which Taj Mahal Gate to Use